felipesere/lightblog/README.md

 * "Staged" posts should only be reachable behind auth
 * Password protect individual posts
 * provide a proper 404 page
-* Deal with images

 * On the text:
   * Have a way to merge lines that form a paragraph.
 Its annoying in MD
   * Have a way to highlight qutoes

-[x] Individual header image if needed
-[x] Markdown and syntax hightlighting